ScientaNL/release-npm-github-action/README.md

 This Github action releases a new version of an NPM package whenever a new release is done on Github.

 #### After a Github release is made, this action will;
-- Commit to you repository, updating the package.json
+- Commit to your repository, updating the package.json
 - Release a new version of an npm package using npm publish

 #### Example configuration